 The man familiar to parade-goers as the guy "skiing" in his wheel chair behind the Jaycee car has long gotten over the "Why me?" period.

-Smith's acceptance of what most would call a drastic change in his lifestyle is so remarkably good and his enthusiasm for (Continued on page 3)

-setting involved in anything you want" so contagious his doctor sometimes sets him to talk with other patients.
+Smith's acceptance of what most would call a drastic change in his lifestyle is so remarkably good and his enthusiasm for so contagious his doctor sometimes six him to talk with other patients.